$\omega{\rm-}k_x$ Fano line shape in photonic crystal slabs: The -- Fano line-shape

 \subsection{Hyperbolic approximation}

 Let us expand the function $A(\omega)$ in Eq.~\eqref{Eq5} in a Taylor series at $\omega=\omega_p$ up to the second-order term.
-Then we replace the numerator with its Taylor polynomial of the same order as the denominator.
-As a result, we get the following \emph{hyperbolic} approximation of the transmission coefficient:
+Then we replace the numerator with its Taylor polynomial of the same degree as the denominator.
+As a result, we obtain the following \emph{hyperbolic} approximation of the transmission coefficient:

 By factoring the $\omega$-polynomials we rewrite Eq.~\eqref{hyperbolic} in the following form: